BCDA-APS/urRobot/docs/usage.md

     when you want to go to the same waypoint multiple times in a path but with different actions.
     After the path is complete, the original action that was defined for the waypoint will be restored.
 - Description of the selection waypoint (`$(P)Path$(N):$(K):Desc`)
+- Description of the selection waypoint action (`$(P)Path$(N):$(K):ActionDesc`).
+    - Note that the waypoint description and waypoint action description will only update when any of the other fields change (type, number, override, etc.)
-- "Go" button at the top which starts motion along the path.
-The robot will move to each waypoint, execute the waypoint action, then move to the next waypoint in the path.
+- "Go" and "Stop" buttons at the top which starts/stops motion along the path.
+The go button will tell the robot will move to each waypoint, execute the waypoint action, then move to the next waypoint in the path.
 The stop button will stop motion immediately and abort the path.
 This means that you must start the path from the beginning if it has been stopped.
 There is no way to pause a path at this time.

-With the above in mind, let's give an example.
+Let's give a quick example.
 Say you have defined $(P)WaypointL:3 and you want to set the first point in your path to be WaypointL:3 and to make sure that the gripper is open.
-For point 1 in your path, you'd set the Type to "Linear", Number to 3, and Action Override to "Open".
+For point 1 in your path, you'd set the Type to "Linear", Number to 3, and Action Override to 1 (open gripper).

 ## Scripting